obycode/triage-tool/README.md

 # Triage Tool

-This is a simple tool to find issues and PRs with activity in the N days (defaults to 7).
+This is a simple tool to find issues and PRs with activity in the last N days (defaults to 7).

 ## Usage